Third Crusade: Unification of Syria

+Both the rulers of the Crusader states and the leaders of Muslim polities sought to expand their power and influence, particularly over Egypt.
+The Fatimid dynasty, weakened by internal conflict, became the target of both Nur al-Din, and Amalric I of Jerusalem.
+Efforts to gain control over Egypt led to a series of military campaigns and shifting alliances.
+Amalric’s attempt to invade Egypt in 1163 was unsuccessful, largely due to seasonal flooding.
+Meanwhile, political instability in Egypt continued as the vizier Shawar, after being deposed, sought military assistance from Nur al-Din.

+At the same time, Nur al-Din attempted to attack Crusader positions in Syria but faced resistance from Western European nobles returning from pilgrimage.
+Nur al-Din sent his general Shirkuh, accompanied by Saladin, to Egypt, where they briefly restored Shawar to power.
+However, Shawar soon allied with Amalric against Shirkuh.
+This led to further intervention by Nur al-Din, who sought to exert more influence over the region.
+In Antioch, Nur al-Din captured several prominent leaders, but refrained from a full assault to avoid confrontation with the Byzantine Empire.
+Temporary agreements saw both Shirkuh and Amalric withdraw from Egypt, but the contest for control continued.
+Shirkuh returned to Egypt in 1167, but was blocked by the combined forces of Amalric and Shawar.
+Negotiations led to another withdrawal.
+In 1168, Amalric launched another attack on Egypt, but was repulsed again.

 Rise of Saladin and the crisis

 Shawar was sentenced to death for his alliance with the crusaders, and Shirkuh succeeded him as vizier of Egypt but died in 1169 after a few weeks due to indigestion.
 Saladin, his nephew, became vizier at thirty-one, a compromise candidate.
-Nur al-Din later regretted this, fearing Saladin’s ambitions after successes in Yemen, Cyrenaica, and Nubia.
-Saladin avoided aiding Nur al-Din’s sieges of Krak des Chevaliers.
-Nur al-Din died in 1174, leaving his empire to his eleven-year-old son As-Salih Ismail al-Malik.
+Nur al-Din later regretted this, fearing Saladin’s ambitions after successes in Egypt and Yemen.
+When Nur al-Din died in 1174, he left his empire to his eleven-year-old son As-Salih Ismail al-Malik.
 Saladin, invited by Ibn al-Muqaddam, entered Damascus as the young emir’s guardian, defeating the Zengids at the Battle of the Horns of Hama in 1175, securing supremacy over Syria except Aleppo.
-He survived assassination attempts by the Assassins in 1176 and agreed not to attack them.

-The King Amalric had died, like Nur al-Din, in 1174, leaving the throne of Jerusalem to his nearly thirteen-year-old son Baldwin IV, who was afflicted with leprosy.
+Amalric I had died, like Nur al-Din, in 1174, leaving the throne of Jerusalem to his nearly thirteen-year-old son Baldwin IV, who was afflicted with leprosy.
 The Franks, divided between peace and war factions, launched expeditions against Egypt from 1175 to 1178.
-Baldwin IV won at the Battle of Montgisard in 1177, but Saladin defeated him at Marjayoun in 1179 and Jacob’s Ford.
-Reynald of Châtillon, freed in 1181, attacked caravans, prompting Saladin’s offensive in 1182, including the Battle of Belvoir Castle and an attack on Beirut.
-Saladin besieged Kerak in 1183 but withdrew when Baldwin’s army approached.
-Baldwin IV died in 1185, succeeded by his nephew Baldwin V, then a five-year-old child, who died in 1186.
-Sibylla and her new husband Guy of Lusignan became rulers, but Raymond III of Tripoli refused to recognize Guy, signing a pact with Saladin.

-Reynald’s attack on a caravan in 1187 led Saladin to declare war.
-The crusaders, led by Guy and Raymond, united at Sepphoris but were defeated at the Battle of Hattin in 1187.
-Saladin’s army massacred the crusaders, capturing Guy, Reynald, and Gerard de Ridefort.
-Saladin beheaded Reynald and enslaved prisoners.
-Saladin captured Acre, Beirut, Ascalon, and Jerusalem in 1187, allowing Christians to ransom themselves.
-Tyre resisted Saladin’s siege in 1187–1188, aided by Conrad of Montferrat, but the crusader situation remained with few strongholds left.
+Reynald of Châtillon, freed in 1181, attacked caravans, giving Saladin his casus belli for his offensive against the Franks.